NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 #### How to perform the exercises

-This lab excercise demonstrates how to collect metrics from a Java application.
+This lab exercise demonstrates how to collect metrics from a Java application.
 The purpose of the exercises is to learn about OpenTelemetry's metrics signal.

 In production, we typically collect, store and query metrics in a dedicated backend such as [Prometheus](https://github.com/prometheus/prometheus).